Nuclear magnetic resonance (NMR)

 Technologies

-Related glossaries include Protein
+term index Related glossaries include Protein

-Structures, Structural Genomics
+Structures,

-2D NMR: Includes COSY and NOESY.
+Includes COSY and NOESY

-3D NMR: See multidimensional NMR.
+3D NMR: See multidimensional NMR

-4D NMR: See multidimensional NMR.
+4D NMR: See multidimensional NMR

-beamline: In
+beamline:

 particle